Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 Note that weights are relative.
 That means arbitrarily increasing a weight may not do what you expect: a two weights at 1 and 2 have the same relative importance as the same weights at 100 and 200.

+Flocking is an advanced behavior that allows formation-like flying and collision avoidance with friendly vehicles in the "flock".
+See below a pair of demo Cutlass's using flocking to maintain a formation:

 <p align="center">
 <img src="http://i.imgur.com/iNHJDhO.jpg" alt="Formation flying" width="600"/>
-Demo Cutlass's using flocking to maintain formation.
 </p>

-Flocking is an advanced behavior that allows formation-like flying and collision avoidance with friendly vehicles in the "flock".
 Start using flocking by setting "NeighborRadius" to a positive number (try 300, for example).
 This will tell your vehicle to "notice" other friendly vehicles within this radius and form a flock with them.

     NeighborRadius = 0  -- in meters